-Cherry's goal is to continue reducing the share of residual waste created during the production process.
-Furthermore, there are ongoing reviews of the points at which recyclable materials can be used.
-Group-wide objectives are expected to be defined that are consistent with Cherry's sustainability strategy.
+Cherry's goal is to continuously reduce the amount of of residual waste created during the production.
+In addition, the company constantly and consistently checks where recyclable materials can be used.
+Groupwide objectives are expected to be defined that are consistent with Cherry's sustainability strategy.